 As we mentioned, by September they start to make their way back to the Gulf of Mexico.
 One of the longest migrations in the animal kingdom, they have a long trip ahead of them.

 But with the summer months come more tourists, more bugs, and more sun.
 That means the summertime is more crowded, more annoying, and no chance of seeing the other natural wonder of Iceland, the Northern Lights.

 Granted, Húsavik is far to the north and away from the majority of the visitors in Southern Iceland.

 Whale Watching in September in Northern Iceland

 For us the best time of year is the fall.
 Most crowds dwindle, the bugs die off, and the weather is cooler but more stable than the springtime.
 And the fall colors pop in the Birch forests in the east of Iceland.

 So we love to travel to Iceland between September and October.
 You still get to see the whales without sacrificing the other pleasantries of Iceland.

-This time we went in September and would recommend whale watching in September in Husavik as the best time to go.
+This time we went in September and would recommend a whale watching tour in September in Húsavik as the best time to go.